gio437/calculator/README.md

 Getting Started
 To get started with the calculator application, you will need to do the following:

-Download or clone the repository to your local machine.
 Open this link: https://gio437.github.io/calculator/ The calculator should appear automatically, and you will be able to perform calculations by clicking on the buttons or using your keyboard.